AgoraIO/video-sdk-samples-android/README.md

 1. Open the project

     Launch Android Studio.
-From the File menu, select **Open...** and navigate to the [android-reference-app](android-reference-app) folder.
-All project dependencies are automatically installed when you perform a Gradle sync.
+From the **File** menu, select **Open...** and navigate to the [android-reference-app](android-reference-app) folder.
+Start Gradle sync to automatically install all project dependencies.

 1. Modify `config.json`

-   The app loads connection parameters from the [`config.json`](./src/main/res/raw/config.json) file.
+   The app loads connection parameters from the [`config.json`](./agora-manager/src/main/res/raw/config.json) file.
 Ensure that the file is populated with the required parameter values before running the application.

     - `uid`: The user ID associated with the application.
-    - `appId`: (Required) The unique ID for the application obtained from https://console.agora.io.
+    - `appId`: (Required) The unique ID for the application obtained from [Agora Console](https://console.agora.io).
-    - `channelName`: The name of the channel to join.
+    - `channelName`: The default name of the channel to join.
     - `rtcToken`: An RTC (Real-Time Communication) token generated for the `channelName`.
+You can generate a temporary token using Agora Console.
     - `serverUrl`: The URL for the token generator.
+See [Secure authentication with tokens](authentication-workflow) fpr information on how to set up a token server.
     - `tokenExpiryTime`: The time in seconds after which a token expires.

-    If a valid `serverUrl` is provided, all examples use the token server to obtain a token except the *SDK quickstart* project that uses the `rtcToken`.
-If a `serverUrl` is not provided, all examples use the `rtcToken`.
+    If a valid `serverUrl` is provided, all examples use the token server to obtain a token except the **SDK quickstart** project that uses the `rtcToken`.
+If a `serverUrl` is not specified, all examples except **Secure authentication with tokens** use the `rtcToken` from `config.json`.

 1. Build and run the project

     To build and run the project, select your connected Android device or emulator and press the **Run** button in Android Studio.

+1. From the main app screen, choose and launch an example.

 ## Examples